dcdpr/did-btc1/chapters/Terminology.md

 BTC1 Update

-: A capability invocation secured using Data Integrity that invokes an authorization capability to update a specific did:btc1 DID document.
+: A capability invocation secured using Data Integrity that invokes an authorization capability to update a specific **did:btc1** DID document.
+This capability invocation Data Integrity proof secures the ::Unsecured BTC1 Update:: document.

-  The signed payload includes a JavaScript Object Notation (JSON) Patch object defining a set of mutations to the DID document being updated.
+Unsecured BTC1 Update

+A ::BTC1 Update:: without a proof attached to it invoking the capability to apply the update to a **did:btc1:: DID document.
+An Usecured BTC1 Update contains the JSON Patch object that defines the set of mutations to be applied to a DID document, along with the new version of the DID document and the source and target hashes of the DID document identifying the source DID document that the patch should be applied to and the target DID document that results from appliying the patch.

 BTC1 Updates